Scanning time policies

 - Priority is given to time-sensitive projects and those with external funding contributions.

-2. BPA hours
+2. Beckman Pilot Award hours

 - Projects funded through the institution’s Beckman Pilot Award are allotted specific scanning hours.